-Pacific Imperial Mines Inc. is a mineral exploration company engaged in the acquisition and exploration of mineral properties in People's Republic of China.
-In September 2004, the Company was successful in acquiring a mineral exploration venture through a reverse take-over transaction which resulted in the former shareholders of GoldChina owning the majority of the issued and outstanding shares of the combined entity.
+Pacific Imperial Mines Inc. is a mineral exploration company engaged in the acquisition and exploration of mineral properties.
+Currently, all of the Company's mineral properties are in People's Republic of China.
+In September 2004, the Company was successful in acquiring a mineral exploration venture through a reverse take-over ("RTO") transaction which resulted in the former shareholders of GoldChina owning the majority of the issued and outstanding shares of the combined entity.
 Accounting principles applicable to reverse take-over have been applied to record this acquisition.
 Under this basis of accounting, GoldChina has been identified as the acquirer and accordingly, the combined entity is considered to be a continuation of GoldChina with the liabilities of \$180,356 of Pacific Imperial Mines Inc. prior to this reverse take-over transaction, deemed to have been assumed by GoldChina.
 The Company continues to be listed on the TSX Venture Exchange as a Tier 2 natural resource issuer under the symbol "PPM".